Yu.Guan@ncl.ac.uk | Faculty

 - Yang's Paper "Zero-shot Learning Using Synthesised Unseen Visual Data with Diffusion Regularisation" has been accepted by IEEE T-PAMI

-- Yu Guan (Faculty, Deep Learning, Behaviour Analysis, Wearables, Computer Vision and Biometrics)
+- Yu Guan (Faculty and Group Leader, Deep Learning, Behaviour Analysis, Wearables, Computer Vision and Biometrics)

 - Yang Long (Research Fellow, Deep Learning, Zero-shot Learning, Computer Vision, Wearables)